The rise of Renault

-The timing of Alonso's return is special in several ways.
-Not only does he do this in the year that turns 40, but it is also exactly 20 years ago that he made his debut in Formula 1.
-After a title in the Euro Open by Nissan (Linked to Renault) and a good season in Formula 3000, he was allowed to test the F1 at Minardi in 2001.
+The timing of Alonso's return was special in more ways than one.
+Not only did he do it in the year he turned 40, but it was also exactly 20 years since he made his debut in Formula 1.
+After a title in the Euro Open by Nissan (linked to Renault) and a good season in Formula 3000, Minardi gave him a taste of F1 in 2001.

-He showed good speed from time to time in that first season, but Flavio Briatore, his manager and team principal at Renault, thought it was still a bit too early to give his protégé a race seat.
-In 2002, the Spaniard was therefore allowed to work for the French manufacturer as a test and reserve driver.
+He showed some good speed in that first season, but Flavio Briatore, his manager and Renault team boss thought it was a bit too early to give his protégé a racing seat.
+In 2002 the Spaniard was therefore allowed to work for the French manufacturer as a test and reserve driver.
 It wasn't until Jenson Button moved to BAR for 2003 that Alonso got the chance to really show his talent to the world.

 That first season was an immediate success.
-With two pole positions and a win, Alonso surpassed all the results the modern Renault works team had achieved since their Benetton time with Schumacher.
-Renault was on the up and Alonso was the ideal man to take them by the hand.
+With two pole positions and a victory, Alonso surpassed all the results that the modern Renault factory team had achieved since their Benetton days with Schumacher.
+Renault had the rising trend and Alonso was the ideal man to take them by the hand.

-This ultimately resulted in winning the world title in 2005 and 2006, first defeating Kimi Raikkonen and McLaren, who were at the top of their game, and then Michael Schumacher and Ferrari in their final attempt to secure an eighth world title from that partnership.
+This resulted in winning the world title in 2005 and 2006.
+In doing so, he first defeated Kimi Raikkonen and McLaren, who were at the top of their game, and then also Michael Schumacher and Ferrari in their final attempt to secure an eighth world title from that partnership.

 Team changes go wrong for Alonso